django-cms/django-cms-quickstart/README.md

 Note that this is just a demo project to get you started.
 If you want a full production ready site with all the bells and whistles we recommend you have a look at https://github.com/django-cms/djangocms-template instead.

 #### Env variables
-- to deploy this project in testing modus (recommended) set the environment variable `DJANGO_DEBUG` to `True` in your hosting environment.
+- to deploy this project in testing modus (recommended) set the environment variable `DEBUG` to `True` in your hosting environment.
 - For production environment (if `DEBUG` is false) django requires you to whitelist the domain.
 Set the env var `DOMAIN` to the host, i.e. `www.domain.com` or `*.domain.com`.
 - If you want the media hosted on S3 set the `DEFAULT_FILE_STORAGE` variable accordingly.